Welcome to Smokey's Rainbow Bridge Memorial Residency

 Did you greet Ma and Dad when they crossed over?
 I'm guessing not and I wouldn't blame you.
 Neither of them seemed to want much to do with you while you were here.
 But maybe there is forgiveness and everyone is happy to see everyone else when they arrive.
 Aunt Dorothy told me how angry Ma was at Mike for bringing you to the house.
 I don't know why Mike didn't ask Ma about it first.
 I wonder if you met Susie and if she told you she was part of our family also.
 I can't image how beautiful it must be there and only hope you've had a wonderful time.
 I suppose there is no sense of time in heaven and 55 years means nothing.
 I long to see you again and will be very happy when it happens.

 We have a water dish for the kitties in the same place your water dish was.
 I hope you do not mind.
 There are actually 6 water dishes around the house for the kitties to use.
 The kitties have supper near where you ate your meals but they usually have breakfast downstairs in my bedroom.
 The room wasn't there when you were here.
 We added it in 1972.
 Uncle Link did the work and also remodeled the kitchen at the same time.
 Ma didn't like how she had he kitchen changed around and regretted having it done but was stuck with it that way.
 A few years later in 1975 when we had the fire she had the kitchen changed back to the way it had always been.
 I sometimes wonder if you had been here when we had the fire if you would have made it out.
 Our parakeet Pete did not make it out.
 I buried Pete behind the garage.
 Ma and Dad got out just in time as the firefighters arrived.
-Ma told me the firefighters went into the house and came running out just as it went up.
+Ma told me the firefighters went into the house and came running out just as it went up in flames.
 Sounds like they just barely made it out themselves.
 The neighbors came to school and brought me home when it happened.

 I guess I'll let you go for now.
 I was thinking about you today and wanted to write a few lines.
 Dad saved your collar and leash for me.
 I keep it in my dresser.
 I take it out sometimes and think about our time together.
 There's a 3 Dog Night song with a verse that goes "We were living a time meant for us".
 When I hear this song I believe that the time we spent together was "A time meant for us".
 Goodnight Smokey, I love you and miss you very much.
 God Bless You.

 February 29, 2024.
 Hello Smokey.
 How are you?
 Very happy I hope.
 I think about you often these days.
-About 3 weeks after I last wrote to you we had to send our kitty Lexi over the Rainbow Bridge.
+About 3 weeks after I last wrote to you in 2022, we had to send our kitty Lexi over the Rainbow Bridge.
 She was only 4 years old.
 It turned out she had heart disease.
 Her heart disease was undetected and was a surprise to us all.
 Her back legs became paralyzed Friday night October 7, 2022.
 I rushed her to the vet and then to an emergency hospital.
 She stayed overnight.
 They called me early Saturday morning to tell me Lexi had not made any progress.
 All of us went to visit her.
 The doctor told us her prognosis and it wasn't good.
 Although her mind appeared alert, she recognized us as soon as she entered the waiting room we were in, her body was dying.
 We made the decision to relieve her from this situation.
 She passed away quietly at 11:30 am, Saturday October 8, 2022.
 The worst day of my life since you passed away.
 I miss Lexi so much and think of her every day.
 She was always with me.
 I wonder if you've met Lexi.
 I hope you have and have become very good friends.
 I hope to spend eternity with both of you.
 I'll let you go for now.
 If you see Lexi tell her Hello for me and that I miss her very much.
 I love you.

 Sign Guestbook View Guestbook